alvin-ojoy/MOV-Videos-backup-python-script/README.md

-# Desk Reels Backup Script 🎬
+# MOV Backup Script 🎬

 A simple Python script that automatically collects and backs up all `.mov` files from subfolders into a single backup directory — while preserving file metadata and avoiding overwrites.